What is a Project Schedule Network Diagram?

 The critical chain method addresses these concerns of resource constraints.

-It eliminates most resource contention before the project starts and uses buffers for project control.
+It eliminates most resource contention before the project starts and uses buffers to control the project.
 It reduces change requests as the schedule is realistic and robust.

 CCM is an advanced version of CPM.
 It includes buffers that eliminate the floats and improve behavioral change, including:

-• Eliminate Parkinson’s law: Parkinson’s law says that work always expands to fill the time available for its completion.
-The CCM diagram has no float, so Parkinson’s law has no role here.
+• Eliminate Parkinson’s Law: Parkinson’s law says that work always expands to fill the time available for its completion.
+The CCM diagram has no float, so Parkinson’s law is not applicable here.

 • Remove Student Syndrome: Student Syndrome affects the critical path when team members do not start the task until the last moment.
 Activity in the critical chain has no late start.